 12.6.10.3 Cached PMKSAs and RSNA key management

-In a non-FT environment, a STA might cache(#7507) PMKSAs it establishes as a result of previous authentication.
+In a non-FT and non-mesh environment, a STA might cache(#7507) PMKSAs it establishes as a result of previous authentication.
 The PMKSA cannot be changed while cached.
 The PMKSA(#7507) in the PMKSA is used with the 4-way handshake(#5259) to establish fresh PTKs.

 If a STA in an infrastructure BSS(#6527) has determined it has a valid PMKSA with an AP to which it is about to (re)associate, it performs Open System authentication to the AP, and then(M85) it includes the PMKID for the PMKSA in the RSNE in the (Re)Association Request.
 When the PMKSA was not created using pre-authentication, the AKM indicated in the RSNE by the STA in the (Re)Association Request shall be identical to the AKM used to establish the cached PMKSA in the first place.
 (M85)